 Its main features are its GD-ROM optical drive and processor Hitachi.
 The system was the first to provide a modem to play online.
 This set of games was intended to recapture the market lost to PlayStation from Sony and thus win back lost reputation with Sega Saturn.
-Was fitted to the console of an optical drive that handles special optical disc format called GD-ROM and finally the design was targeted for online gaming as Xbox (console later).
-The console was well received in its first day opening but Sega’s booming recalls because the company was suffering from internal problems and economic.
+Was fitted to the console of an optical drive that handles a special optical disc format called GD-ROM and finally the design was targeted for online gaming as Xbox (console later).
+The console was well received in its first-day opening but Sega’s booming recalls because the company was suffering from internal problems and economic.

-In 1997, Sega Saturn was struggling in major markets like North America, Japan and Europe but with little success, so the president of Sega America, Bernie Stolar, announced the first rumors of a successor to Sega Saturn would eventually become the Dreamcast.
+In 1997, Sega Saturn was struggling in major markets like North America, Japan, and Europe but with little success, so the president of Sega America, Bernie Stolar, announced the first rumors of a successor to Sega Saturn would eventually become the Dreamcast.
 In 1997, at E3, Bernie Stolar made public his opinion that “The Saturn is not our future” (Saturn is not our future), referring to the console and has no future.

 Sega Dreamcast Logo and its Features

 Sega Dreamcast logo is one of the most interesting logos that you have ever seen.
 Since Sega Dreamcast is a video game console, the company has designed its logo attractive and appealing to the gamers with a simple illustration.
 Although this logo might look quite weird to you, it has a deep meaning that resembles the brand.